johnx25bd/os-blogs/drafts/os-mastermap-topo/README.md

 #### Identifying Features

-The OS MasterMap Topo dataset is comprised of [ - How many features is OS MasterMap Topo @Charley? ] individual vector features, each assigned a unique Topographic Identifier, or TOID.
-This identifier is connected to that feature throughout it's lifespan and retired when the feature is removed ( [***retired?*** ]) - if, for example, a building is demolished.
-This persistent identifier is useful because it allows analysts, developers and data scientists cross-reference topographic features across datasets and over time. [*** Does HMLR use TOIDs?
-Other agencies that have adopted them? ] More on TOIDs can be found [here](https://www.ordnancesurvey.co.uk/business-government/tools-support/mastermap-topography-support/toids).
+The OS MasterMap Topo dataset is comprised of 500 million individual features, each assigned a unique Topographic Identifier, or TOID.
+This identifier is connected to that feature throughout it's lifespan and retired when the feature is removed - if, for example, a building is demolished.
+This persistent identifier is useful because it allows analysts, developers and data scientists cross-reference topographic features across datasets and over time.
+More on TOIDs can be found [here](https://www.ordnancesurvey.co.uk/business-government/tools-support/mastermap-topography-support/toids).

 #### Building Height Attribute